 The gel sits on the teeth for about 15 minutes; as it penetrates the enamel, it breaks stains into smaller pieces, brightening the overall color of the teeth.
 The gel is removed and the process may be repeated two to three times.

-Typically, treatment takes about an hour to complete.
+Typically, in-office teeth whitening treatment takes about an hour to complete.
 A follow-up appointment may be scheduled several weeks later to check the progress of treatment.

 Patients that opt for at-home whitening receive customized trays.
 To create the trays, the dentists take impressions of the upper and lower teeth, and use them to craft well-fitting trays that snugly cover the teeth.
 These trays do not shift around in the mouth or leak.
 They are completely portable, so you can whiten at home, away for business or on vacation.